aditecco/ditecco.me/__source/markdown/dtc-resume.md

 I also created the event identity: [&rarr; Startup Weekend Verona 2012 on Simplest](http://www.simplest.io/work/startup-weekend-verona.html?ref=dtc-resume)

-Thanks to the work of everyone involved the event was a great success, with 120+ attendees.
+Thanks to the work of everyone involved the event was a success, with 120+ attendees.